kathalexknuts/MVIWAS/README.md

 save(res_0019, file = "./0019_chr21only.RData")
 ```

-The univariate TWAS results for each of these IDPs in given in the Supplementary Materials of [2].
+The univariate IWAS results for each of these IDPs in given in the Supplementary Materials of [2].

-## Multivariate TWAS with summary statistics
+## Multivariate IWAS with summary statistics

 Following univariate testing of all heritable UKBB IDPs, we obtain a set of candidate IDPs with univariate p-value < 0.05.
-We then perform multivariate TWAS using these candidate IDPs seperately for each brain imaging modality group (functional, diffusion, structural).
-These modality groups can be inferred using the IDP names listed at https://www.dropbox.com/s/qhiftre33pi70xs/BIG_summary_stats_files.xls?dl=0, along with the table giving counts for each modality type in the supplementary material of Elliot et al. Implementation of MV-TWAS almost directly parallels the univariate example given above.
+We then perform multivariate IWAS using these candidate IDPs seperately for each brain imaging modality group (functional, diffusion, structural).
+These modality groups can be inferred using the IDP names listed at https://www.dropbox.com/s/qhiftre33pi70xs/BIG_summary_stats_files.xls?dl=0, along with the table giving counts for each modality type in the supplementary material of Elliot et al. Implementation of MV-IWAS almost directly parallels the univariate example given above.
 Here, however, W is a p x k matrix of weights, where each vector of IDP weights is represented by a column.
 Ensure that for each column of W, only variants in the associated IDP's SNP-set have non-zero values from the corresponding GWAS effect estimates.
 All other cells should be set to zero.

-Results for this model are given in [2] and directly compared to the univariate TWAS results.
+Results for this model are given in [2] and directly compared to the univariate IWAS results.

 ## References